xijo/betterplace_apidocs/sections/fundraising_event_details.md

       <td>true</td>
       <td>True if the fundraising event is marked as tax deductible and
 can only support tax deductible projects.
-If so, users can request a tax-receipt for their donation that can be used with the german tax authorities.
+If so, users can request a tax receipt for their donation that can be used with the German tax authorities.
 </td>
     </tr>
     <tr>